SleipRecx/react-web-development/README.md

 ###React Components###
 All the pages on our website will be split into several react components.
 When performing alterations or maintenance to the application we only need to work on the relevant components.
-For more information on react components check out: : A [link]( https://facebook.github.io/react/) For more information about our components see the comments in each file.
+For more information on react components check out: :  [https://facebook.github.io/react/]( https://facebook.github.io/react/)
+For more information about our components see the comments in each file.